-Each grade level class will compete to reach the Finish Line first.
-The first class to reach the Finish Line will receive the following recognition: Each student will receive a checkered flag from their teacher; the class will receive the Golden Race Car to be displayed outside of their classroom as an indication of reaching the Finish Line first for their grade level; and a designated incentive will also be earned.
 If there is a tie (2 or more classes reach the Finish Line on the same day), then all winning classes will receive the recognition.
-Once a class has reached the Finish Line, all grade level cars will reset and race again!
+Once a class has reached the Finish Line, all grade level cars will reset, and the race will start again!